On March 29 2017, the lives of 13 families were changed forever.

 The House last week approved the measure and sent it to the Senate with a 114–32 vote.

-J. Gonzalez Law Firm is here for your when tragedy strikes.
+J. Gonzalez Injury Attorneys is here for your when tragedy strikes.

 Our hearts go out to those affected by this horrific event.
 With the sudden loss of a loved one comes many unanswered questions.
-The attorneys at J. Gonzalez Law Firm can help you get the answers you deserve.
+The attorneys at J. Gonzalez Injury Attorneys can help you get the answers you deserve.

 There is nothing that can ever replace a loved one, but receiving justice can shield families from the financial struggles caused by an untimely death.
 If you or a loved one has been seriously injured or affected by the loss of life because of the negligence of another driver, contact our offices immediately at (956) 630-6700.